tfabris/BlueGigaEmpeg/README.md

 ####  Variables in the Arduino sketch:

-There are some flag variables in the BlueGigaEmpeg.ino sketch file, defined at the top of the code, which can be modified if you need them when debugging.
+There are some flag variables in the BlueGigaEmpeg.ino sketch file, defined at the top of the sketch, which can be modified if you need them when debugging.
 Change them as you see fit, and re-upload the sketch to the Arduino.
 See the ["Updating firmware"](#updating-firmware) section for information on uploading the sketch to the Arduino.